qualisys/paf-theia-markerless-true-hybrid-example/README.md

 To download a release version (tested), please [Click here](https://github.com/qualisys/paf-theia-markerless-true-hybrid-example/releases)

+## Preparing QTM project
+There are two ways how to set up the project for QTM.
+1. Simple method is to unzip the zip file and open the project from QTM (File > Open Project) or by double clicking on Settings.paf in File Explorer.
+2. If you plan to create multiple projects based on this example, unzip the zip file to `C:\Program Files (x86)\Qualisys\Qualisys Track Manager\Packages`, name the folder `Theia Markeless Example` and delete Settings.qtmproj.
+Then go to QTM > File > New Project and create new project based on Theia Markerless Example.

 ## Preparing Qualisys data for Theia3D processing

 1. Install [Theia](https://www.theiamarkerless.ca/) and accompanying engine.